sequenceiq/docker-ambari/README.md

 # Ambari on docker

 This projects aim is to help you to get started with ambari.
-The 2 easiest way to have an ambari server:
+The 2 easiest way to have an ambari server:.

 - start an ec2 instance.
 - start a virtual instance on your dev box